 Frequently asked questions

-What will AER token be worth at launch?
+What will AERX token be worth at launch?

 No one knows.
-Based on supply mechanics and comparable launches, a TGE market cap of $10M to $100M is a plausible range under varying conditions, implying roughly $0.11 to $1.15 per AER at 87M circulating supply.
+Based on supply mechanics and comparable launches, a TGE market cap of $10M to $100M is a plausible range under varying conditions, implying roughly $0.10 to $1.00 per AERX at 100M circulating supply.
 These are illustrative scenarios, not forecasts.

-What is the AER token supply at launch?
+What is the AERX token supply at launch?

-The strongest catalysts are a tier-1 exchange listing, mainnet launch with real gas demand, the June 2026 KIMA conversion activity, and favourable macro conditions.
+The strongest catalysts are a tier-1 exchange listing, mainnet launch with real gas demand, KIMA conversion participation through the current August 1, 2026 deadline, and favourable macro conditions.
 Any combination landing well could be a meaningful price driver.

 Continue researching